btok/Getting-and-Cleaning-Data/ReadMe.md

 Data transformation:

-1) Merging the trainging and testing datasets:
+1. Merging the trainging and testing datasets:
 Test and training data, subject ids and activity ids are merged to obtain a single data set.
 Variables are labelled with the names assigned by the original conduct in the file 'features.txt'.

-2) Extracting mean and standard deviation variables:
+2. Extracting mean and standard deviation variables:
 Filtering the merged data to have only the values of estimated mean (variables that contain "mean") and standard deviation (variables that contain "std").

-3)Using descriptive names:
+3. Using descriptive names:
 A new column is added with the activity description.
 The use of Activity id column is to look up descriptions in activity_labels file
 Also the original labels were changed in order to obtain valid R names (without parentheses, dashes and commas to obtain more descriptive labels).

-4)Creating tidy dataset:
+4. Creating tidy dataset:
 From the resulted data set I created a tidy data set where I avereged all numeric values according to activity and subject.
 The result dataset stracture is:
-* Activity: 'WALKING', 'WALKING_UPSTAIRS', 'WALKING_DOWNSTAIRS', 'SITTING', 'STANDING', 'LAYING'
+--* Activity: 'WALKING', 'WALKING_UPSTAIRS', 'WALKING_DOWNSTAIRS', 'SITTING', 'STANDING', 'LAYING'
-* subject identifier (numeric): 1, 3, 5...
+--* subject identifier (numeric): 1, 3, 5...
-* A 79-feature vector with time and frequency variables (numeric)
+--* A 79-feature vector with time and frequency variables (numeric)

-5)Evetually the resulted dataset is written to the file 'avg_by_activity_subject.txt'
+5. Evetually the resulted dataset is written to the file 'avg_by_activity_subject.txt'